Causes of the First Intifada: Decline in Israeli ability to suppress Palestinian demonstrations

+According to Bregman, between April 1986 and May 1987, an average of 81 Palestinians in the West Bank were arrested each week by the Israeli military for participating in demonstrations and other actions deemed by the Israeli government to be terrorism.
+Bregman also noted that, by 1987, Palestinian demonstrators had become "bolder and more daring than in the past," saying that "Israeli troops on the ground realised that methods which had been used in the past to dispel demonstrations were not, on the eve of the Intifada, as effective as they had previously been.
+Firing into the air, for instance, which had in the past caused Palestinian protestors to scatter, was no longer effective; neither was the method commonly used to disperse college girls, which was for an Israeli soldier to open his fly and begin tugging down his pants."
+Shalev has listed the loss of the IDF's deterrent profile as one of the main causes of the Intifada, noting that incidents like the funeral of Zafer al-Masri in 1986, that developed into a major nationalist demonstration, and a march by Birzeit University staff and students in early 1987, engendered an impression among Palestinians that "they controlled the street: if the masses could organize and rally to the flag, the Jews would be forced to beat a retreat."

 Imprisonment of Palestinians by Israel

 A significant number of Palestinians in the occupied territories experienced arrest and incarceration by Israeli forces between 1967 and 1987, a factor that several commentators have cited as contributing to the outbreak of the First Intifada.
 According to historian Mustafa Kabha, "during the period of 1967-1985, Israel had arrested nearly 250 000 people, 40 percent of whom were detained for longer than one night."
-Don Peretz of Binghamton University wrote in 1988 that "discontent with deteriorating economic and social conditions has been politicized in what the Israeli press has characterized as "schools of hatred": the Israeli prisons and detention centers where tens of thousands have been held, for periods ranging from a day to a decade or more.
+Peretz wrote that "discontent with deteriorating economic and social conditions has been politicized in what the Israeli press has characterized as 'schools of hatred': the Israeli prisons and detention centers where tens of thousands have been held, for periods ranging from a day to a decade or more.

-According to Francesco Saverio Leopardi of the University of Edinburgh, "the rise of activists arrested, notably since the 1985 launch of the Iron Fist policy, turned the Israeli prisons into veritable political schools where the detainees organized themselves according to their political affiliation.
+According to Saverio Leopardi, "the rise of activists arrested, notably since the 1985 launch of the Iron Fist policy, turned the Israeli prisons into veritable political schools where the detainees organized themselves according to their political affiliation.
 Younger detainees received training from more experienced militants in ideology, resistance activities and structure of the Palestinian national movement.
 The Israeli prisons thus shaped a new generation of leaders, the generation that constituted the backbone of the Intifada."
-According to Julie M. Norman, Palestinian prisoners increasingly adopted collective action in the years leading to the Intifada, including holding elections among themselves to create "multi-level representational committees, allowing for communication and coordination within and between prisons.
+According to Norman, Palestinian prisoners increasingly adopted collective action in the years leading to the Intifada, including holding elections among themselves to create "multi-level representational committees, allowing for communication and coordination within and between prisons.
 Although communications were officially forbidden, prisoners managed to organize hunger strikes and utilize other nonviolent tactics such as banging on bars, using forbidden items, and refusing to address soldiers formally."